scrapinghub/extruct/README.rst

     extruct "http://example.com"

-Downloads "http://example.com" and outputs the Microdata, JSON-LD and RDFa metadata to `stdout`.
+Downloads "http://example.com" and outputs the Microdata, JSON-LD and RDFa, Open Graph and Microformat metadata to `stdout`.

 Supported Parameters
 ++++++++++++++++++++